The NYU Libraries regularly acquires new databases. Take a look at the new databases we added to our collection in July 2017:

 - Japanese Imperialism and the War in the Pacific, 1931-1945

 All NYU Libraries systems are available as of 9:30 a.m.
 EDT on July 28, 2017 after a planned service outage overnight.

 Thank you for your patience during this scheduled maintenance.
 As always, if you need any assistance with our services, please use our NYU Libraries Ask a Librarian service.

 Please be advised, several Libraries systems will be unavailable due to planned maintenance beginning on Thursday, July 27th at 7:00 p.m. and extending through the afternoon of Friday, July 28th.
 The affected systems include BobCat Standard, Interlibrary Loan requests, off-site recalls, e-journals, databases and ebooks, E-ZBorrow, and group study room reservations.

 During the outage, the NYU Libraries Ask a Librarian service will be available to provide assistance.

 We apologize for any inconvenience, and thank you for your patience.

-NYU Libraries has arranged trial access to four collections from the Databases for the History of Contemporary Chinese Political Movements (中国当代政治运动史数据库系列) now through June 16th, 2017.
+NYU Libraries has arranged trial access to four collections from the History of Modern Russian and Ukrainian Art Online now through August 12, 2017.